 When looking at the photos, don’t you think that this yellow dominating mango curry could make a perfect, vegan Easter dish?

 Easter is a feast of joy created by nature.
 We are surrounded by yellow flowers such as daffodils and dandelions.
-We also eat yellow dishes such as Easter pancake, Easter eggs, polenta and curry.
-This has an effect on our state of mind, because yellow is considered to be the real mood booster among colours.
+We also eat yellow dishes such as Easter pancake, Easter eggs, polenta, and curry.
+This has an effect on our state of mind, because yellow is considered to be the real mood booster among colors.

 A yellow tablecloth and yellow napkins and/or a bouquet of yellow Easter bells or tulips on the table are the perfect requisites to spend happy hours with family or friends.

 Easter is three weeks away.
 So there is still enough time left to test out this simple and creamy mango recipe in time.Print

 Mango Curry Recipe with Coconut Milk and Broccoli

 A delicious, gluten free, plant based curry recipe